 • Returned to Turin, declining the No1 jersey and captaincy and instead choosing No77, the same number he had worn during his final season at Parma.

 • Set new records for club appearances by an Italian (surpassing Paolo Maldini's 902) and most league appearances for Juventus (Alessandro Del Piero, 478).
-Also equalled Maldini's record of 647 Serie A appearances.
+Also surpassed Maldini's record of 647 Serie A appearances.

-• Kept 51st UEFA Champions League clean sheet, equal with Edwin van der Sar and behind only Iker Casillas (57).
+• Kept 52nd UEFA Champions League clean sheet at Barcelona in December 2020, and is now behind only Iker Casillas (57).

 • On 29 October 1997, aged 19, Buffon made his Azzurri debut, coming on for the injured Gianluca Pagliuca in the first leg of the 1998 FIFA World Cup qualifying play-off against Russia in snowy Moscow; soon after, he produced an incredible save from Dmitri Alenichev.

 • Conceded only twice, an own goal and a penalty, as Italy captured the 2006 World Cup in Germany.
 Among his heroics were stops from Lukas Podolski in the semi-final and then from Zinédine Zidane in the final.

 • Had another great tournament at UEFA EURO 2012, captaining Italy to the final only to lose 4-0 to Spain in Kyiv.
 Buffon and Italy would slay nemesis Spain in the UEFA EURO 2016 round of 16 before yielding on penalties to Germany in the quarters.